jpcrowther-cloud/midi-command-studio-docs/README.md

 - Building app-focused MIDI controller workflows for creative, streaming, editing, and utility software
 - Triggering repeated shortcuts in media players, video editors, photo editors, browsers, chat apps, audio tools, and other shortcut-driven software
 - Using MIDI device pads or buttons as a simple soundboard or sample player
-- Switching presets for different applications or hardware setups

 ## Who This Is For